totajuliusd/topr/README.md

 POS</code> and <code>P</code>), where naming of the columns is flexible (i.e the chr label can be either chr or chrom and is case insensitive).

-topr has 3 in-built datasets (GWASes), take a look at one of them by issuing the following command:
+topr has 3 in-built datasets (GWAS results), take a look at one of them by issuing the following command:

 ``` r
 head(CD_UKBB)